pabloprf/PORTALS-tutorial/docs/source/getting_started.rst

 .. note::

-   If you wish to install all capabilities (including omfit compatibility), it is recommended that ``pip3`` is run as follows, even though you may need to update your fortran compiler.
+   If you wish to install all capabilities (including omfit & freegs compatibility), it is recommended that ``pip3`` is run as follows, even though you may need to update your fortran compiler.

    .. code-block:: console

-      pip3 install -e $PORTALS_PATH[omfit]
+      pip3 install -e $PORTALS_PATH[omfit,freegs]

 User configuration
 ------------------